Authored by the expert who managed and guided the team behind the Croatia Property Pack

 What's the vacancy rate for rentals in the Croatian Islands as of 2026?

-As of early 2026, the vacancy rate for long-term rental properties in the Croatian Islands is approximately 5%.
+As of 2026, the effective vacancy rate for good long-term apartments in prime Croatian Islands towns is only about 1% to 3%.

 Finally please note that you will have all the indicators you need in our property pack covering the real estate market in the Croatian Islands.